-- Records and documents required by this manual must be retained by the OM for the following periods: - Diving safety manual Current document only. - Equipment inspection, testing, and maintenance records Minimum current entry or tag. - Records of Dive minimum of 1 year; 5 years where there has been an incident of pressurerelated injury, 30 years at UMaine. - Medical approval to dive Minimum of 1 year past the expiration of the current document; 5 years where there has been an incident of pressure-related injury, 30 years at UMaine. - Diver training records Minimum of 1 year beyond the life of the diver's program participation. - Diver authorization(s) Minimum of 1 year beyond the life of the diver's program participation. - o Pressure-related injury assessment 5 years, 30 years at UMaine. - Reports of disciplinary actions by the DCB Minimum of 1 year beyond the life of the diver's program participation.
+- Medical approval to dive Minimum of 1 year past the expiration of the current document; 0 5 years where there has been an incident of pressure-related injury, 30 years at UMaine. - 0 Diver training records - Minimum of 1 year beyond the life of the diver's program participation. - Diver authorization(s) Minimum of 1 year beyond the life of the diver's program 0 participation. - Pressure-related injury assessment 5 years, 30 years at UMaine.
+0 - 0 Reports of disciplinary actions by the DCB - Minimum of 1 year beyond the life of the diver's program participation.